A horizontal banner depicting an expansive ocean scenery.

 You gain a +1 bonus to your reaction roll with knights and other low ranking nobility.

 Your faith and devotion protect you.
-Once a day, you nmay shrug off the source of any damage and ignore it completely, even if it would otherwise kill you, and even if it is catastrohpic damage, such as from falling into a deep chasm or touching a sphere of annihilation.
+You nmay shrug off the source of any damage and ignore it completely, even if it would otherwise kill you, and even if it is catastrophic damage, such as from falling into a deep chasm or touching a sphere of annihilation.
+After you ignore damage in this way once, you cannot do so again until you reinvigorate your commitment to your oath by spending at least 1 day in quiet prayer, discussion with your mentor, working good deeds or similar.

 With Chapel: You can channel divinity as part of an attack.
 Successfully channeling divinity let's you deal additional d6 equal to your cleric level to a foe that is a demon, undead, an outsider or an abberration as holy smiting damage.
 Beware though, as failing to channel may bolster your foe.